-European Investment Fund (EIF)
+2) European Investment Fund (EIF)

 The business continues to receive significant support from the EIF which allows us to consider risk profiles otherwise outside our capacity to fund.
-In April 2021 we signed an agreement under the European Guarantee

-Fund (EGF) which was an instrument put in place in response to Covid-19.
+In April 2021 we signed an agreement under the European Guarantee Fund (EGF) which was an instrument put in place in response to Covid-19.
 The guarantee had retrospective cover and provided risk coverage for loans entered into from 14 December 2020.
-The guarantee had an initial expiry date of 31 December 2021 but has been extended for a further year.
-We have been approved an allocation under the Invest EU guarantee instrument which we expect will be used to cover risk on loans drawn from 1 January 2023.
+The guarantee had an initial expiry date of 31 December 2021 but was extended for a further year and expired in December 2022.
+We have been approved an allocation under the Invest EU guarantee instrument which we are using to cover risk on offer letters signed from 1 January 2023.

-3) Bank Loans
+Bank Loans

-In 2021 we signed a €30m 5-year loan agreement with Strategic Banking Corporation of Ireland (SBCI).
-We utilised the proceeds of the first drawdown on this new facility to repay the loan outstanding to our parent Social Finance Foundation.
-This funding provides the working capital which is used to fund our lending activities and the €30m provides MFI with significant capacity to increase our support of small businesses that need funding.
+In 2021 we signed a \leq 30m 5-year loan agreement with Strategic Banking Corporation of Ireland (SBCI).
+We utilised the proceeds of the first drawdown on this new facility to repay the Ioan outstanding to our parent Social Finance Foundation.
+This funding provides the working capital which is used to fund our lending activities and the \leq 30m provides MFI with significant capacity to increase our support of small businesses that need funding.